-By now you should have a good sense of what affiliate marketing is, have an idea of what products you want to promote, and know how to get your affiliate links for them.
+By now you should have a good sense of what affiliate marketing is, have an idea of what products you want to promote and know how to get your affiliate links for them.

-But if you don’t know how to properly promote them, it doesn’t really matter now does it?
+But if you don’t know how to properly promote them, it doesn’t really matter now, does it?
 Nope.

-In this section we’re going to look at some of the easiest and most successful ways to promote an affiliate offer.
+In this section, we’re going to look at some of the easiest and most successful ways to promote an affiliate offer.

 If you’ve built up a lot of trust with your audience, product reviews are a fantastic way to generate some sales.
 This works for all three types of products you can promote, and I’ve personally seen success with each.

-They key to a successful product review is honesty.
+The key to a successful product review is honesty.

-I’d generally only review things you like, but if there are drawbacks or little things that bother you – be up front about them.
+I’d generally only review things you like, but if there are drawbacks or little things that bother you – be upfront about them.
 Most people know that no product is perfect, so if you set expectations and are open with them, there’s a good chance they’ll buy it anyway.

 Make sure you include the following items in any product review: